Prastio to Moutti tis Kyparissias Circular Walk

 The GPS co-ordinates for this starting point are: 34.804071N, 33.139090E.

-You should take the right-hand fork in the picture above which, at the time of writing, is marked by a green Kyparissia Nature Trail sign.
+You should take the right-hand fork in the picture above which is marked by a green Kyparissia Nature Trail sign.
 You will find yourself almost immediately climbing fairly steeply on a rough track with a sheer drop falling away to your left.
 There are particularly good views across Limassol and the southern coast, growing increasingly impressive as the track ascends.

 After 30 minutes you will arrive at a bench and an information signboard – this is actually the official start of the Kyparissia Trail.